alephium/docs/docs/FAQ.md

 ### How much ALPH are in circulation?

-You can find the circulating supply on our explorer: https://explorer.alephium.org or by using this endpoint: https://mainnet-backend.alephium.org/infos/supply/circulating-alph
+You can find the circulating supply on Alephium [Explorer](https://explorer.alephium.org) or by using this endpoint: https://mainnet-backend.alephium.org/infos/supply/circulating-alph

 ### How is the circulating supply calculated?